Shakhram Giyasov: Early career

+Rise up the ranks

 Giyasov vs. Perez

 On 24 August 2019, Giyasov fought former WBA lightweight champion Darleys Pérez in what was expected to be Giyasov's most difficult fight to date of his professional career.
 Giyasov knocked Pérez out within the first thirty seconds of the opening round after hitting his opponent cleanly with a left hook to the head.
 Pérez hesitantly got to his feet before referee Francisco Laveaga stopped the fight.

-Giyasov vs. Campos

 Almost a year after his last fight, Giyasov returned to the ring against Wiston Campos on 15 August 2020.
 After dominating the opening two rounds, Giyasov put his opponent on the canvas after landing a heavy left hook to the body of Campos at the end of the third round.
 Giyasov was declared the winner after Campos was unable to get up before the count of ten.

-Giyasov vs. Moreno

 On 3 April 2021, Giyasov fought in his home nation of Uzbekistan for the first time as a professional.
 The bout would take place in the nations capital Tashkent, against Patricio Lopez Moreno.
 Giyasov started the fight aggressively and at the end of the second round, landed a combination of punches which momentarily put Moreno on the canvas.
 Moreno managed to recover from the knockdown, however Giyasov continued pressurising his Mexican opponent and with just under a minute of the third round remaining, connected with a heavy right hand to the head which put Moreno on the canvas for the second time.
 This resulted in referee Andriy Baliasov ending the bout after Moreno couldn’t recover before the count of ten.

-Giyasov vs. Coria

 On 17 December 2021, Giyasov fought against Cristian Rafael Coria.
 During the second round, Coria appeared to knock Giyasov down, however this wasn’t ruled a knockdown by the referee.
 Giyasov won via unanimous decision, 100-90, 99-91 and 99-91 on the scorecards, after controlling the remainder of the bout.